AEON on SOAR

 A recent article on Science magazine features AEON and the windows into Time Domain, Multi-Messenger Astronomy, and general astronomical programs that this project will open up for the astronomical community in the near future.
 For a quick, simple introduction to AEON, watch the video below.

 AEON brings a new observing mode for SOAR: a highly automated observing queue run with minimal human intervention.
 At present, guide star acquisition, and on-slit acquisition of the science target (for spectroscopic observations), are the only tasks done manually.
 As has always been the case, Telescope Operators also assess the observing conditions and have the authority and means to start/stop the AEON-queue based on weather or because of technical reasons.
 Other than these, the AEON-queue on SOAR is created entirely in an unsupervised, automatic way by a scheduler software at Las Cumbres Observatory, which takes all requests submitted by the various program PIs, and sorts them according to a number of parameters, which include (but not limited to) position on the sky, distance to the Moon and airmass constraints, SOAR minimum and maximum elevation limits, time window specified in the observing request.

-For 2021B we are running 14 science programs, scheduled for 23 nights.
+For 2022B we are running 16 science programs for a total of 374 hours, scheduled on 41 nights (13 programs for Goodman and 3 for TSPec).
 The actual number of nights each semester will ultimately depend on the demand and numbers of successful programs that request this observing mode.

 Observing with AEON on SOAR

 Astronomers can request observations either through the Las Cumbres Observation Portal, or via standardized, programmable interfaces, using established APIs, supported by the Target Observation Manager (TOM) Toolkit.